cassini1010/documentations/docs/Python/Python_Interview_Questions.md

 | a = 4567342321 | 5 (refcounter = 2) |
 | b = 4567342321 |                    |

-Object in the heap also hold another value called `reference counter`.
-This keeps track of how may references points to it.
-If this value becomes zero, it is collected by garbage collector.
+Objects in the heap also hold a value called the `reference counter`.
+This keeps track of how many references point to the object.
+If this value becomes zero, the object is collected by the garbage collector.

-### Python an Interpreted language
+### Python as an Interpreted Language

 Python is indeed an **interpreted language**, **but** it still has both a **compile-time** and a **runtime** phase — just not the same way as C or Java.